Papers : 1695-1866.

 • Raymond, W.O.
 Winslow Papers, A.D.
 1776-1826 - this book contains lists of documents, each summarised, with an index, and is available with The Loyalist Collection books (HIL-MICGDL FC2471.3 .R27 1972).

-A microfilm shelf list, (B), which provides the reel number for the volume/dates of interest, is available in print with The Loyalist Collection red binders, and electronically (see Electronic Finding Aid section).
+A microfilm shelf list, (B), which provides the reel number for the volume/dates of interest, is available in print and as a PDF.

 FINDING DOCUMENTS: